Ali Wazir, Dawar released from jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+Dawar and Wazir, who are leaders of the PTM, were warmly received when they came out of the prison after midnight by a large number of PTM workers, who had been waiting outside for nearly six hours.

-Abdullah Nangiyal, a PTM member, said that Haripur jail authorities had received legal documents and release orders before 6:00pm on Friday but the MNAs were released.
+Abdullah Nangiyal, a PTM member, said that Haripur jail authorities had received legal documents and release orders before 6:00pm on Friday but the MNAs were released at 12:30am.

+"The court order was sent via courier which considerably delayed the release for almost two days," he added.
+He said both lawmakers had later travelled to Peshawar to unite with their families.

+Dawar and Wazir, who are leaders of the PTM, were warmly received when they came out of the prison after midnight by a large number of PTM workers, who had been waiting outside for nearly six hours.

-Abdullah Nangiyal, a PTM member, said that Haripur jail authorities had received legal documents and release orders before 6:00pm on Friday but the MNAs were released.
+Abdullah Nangiyal, a PTM member, said that Haripur jail authorities had received legal documents and release orders before 6:00pm on Friday but the MNAs were released at 12:30am.

+"The court order was sent via courier which considerably delayed the release for almost two days," he added.
+He said both lawmakers had later travelled to Peshawar to unite with their families.